 However, some partnerships simply aren’t a good fit and they can leave all concerned parties worse off than they started.
-To avoid the complications and losses you can experience as a result of failed JV partnerships, it’s important to ask yourself some key questions to help you decide whether a potential partner is really the right fit for you.
+To avoid the complications and losses you can experience as a result of failed JV partnerships, it’s important to ask yourself some key questions to help you decide whether a potential partner is a right fit for you.

-•Do you need a partner?
+- Do you need a partner?
 Before you dive into the details of what a partnership would entail, you should carefully consider whether you need a partner in the first place.
 Working with a partner is a good option if you’re looking for faster growth and higher-value real estate opportunities, but it might be better for you to focus on growing your portfolio on your own, even if it’s not as fast.

-•What value does a partner add?
+- What value does a partner add?
 Once you determine you need a partner, think about what your potential partner brings to the table when it comes to real estate investing.
 If you have a clear vision and goals for your real estate portfolio, but you don’t have the capital necessary to finance all of the deals you are looking for, you should prioritize the resources that a partner has.
 If you are a newer investor with less experience in real estate, focus on the experience and knowledge that a partner offers.

 - What are your core values?
 Core values are incredibly important in any kind of partnership, including a JV partnership.
 Think about what your core values are and make sure your partner's values line up with yours.
 Having shared values can improve the quality of the relationship between you and your partner and help you stay on the same page.

 - What are your investment goals?
 Not every investor has the same trajectory or plans for their portfolio.
 Map out a few goals that you are hoping to achieve and share them with your potential partner.
 Ask them about their goals for their portfolio to find out whether you have compatible priorities as investors.

 - What is your time horizon?
 If you and your JV partner have different time horizons for investment opportunities, you will likely have some disputes about which opportunities to pursue.
 Find a partner who has similar expectations as you and who is willing to work with your preferred time frame for growth and investment.

-•How actively do you plan on being involved?
+- How actively do you plan on being involved?
 Beyond the financial obligation of JV partners, there are additional responsibilities—like the ongoing management of an asset—that have to be allocated.
 You need to think back to how active you want to be in your investment and how active your partner needs to be to make the deal work.

 - Can you trust them?
 At the end of the day, the most important element of a good JV partnership is trust.
 You need to trust your partner to follow through on their obligations, meet their responsibilities and make good decisions regarding your joint investment venture.
 In turn, your partner needs to be able to trust you too.
 Before you jump into a deal, make sure you take the time to get to know your partner so that you can evaluate whether they are trustworthy and decide if they are the right fit for you.

-Finding the right JV partner can be a challenge, but it’s well-worth the effort.
+Finding the right JV partner can be a challenge, but it’s well worth the effort.
 By investing some extra time into the partner selection process and carefully evaluating your personal goals, you can find a partner who’s the perfect fit for you and your future as an investor.

 Monika Jazyk, Rachel Oliver and Gillian Irving are the “The Mothers Of Real Estate” aka MORE.
-With almost 30 years combined experience and over $100M in deals across multiple strategies, new investors have been turning to MORE for comprehensive real estate fundamentals training since 2016.
+With almost 30 years of combined experience and over $100M in deals across multiple strategies, new investors have been turning to MORE for comprehensive real estate fundamentals training since 2016.
 For MORE information and to register for the online course, click here.